plone/volto/docs/source/developer-guidelines/typescript.md

 };
 ```

-Your editor should be properly reporting errors now, it should also be consistent with errors returned by the Typescript compiler in the console during development.
+Your editor should be properly reporting errors now, it should also be consistent with errors returned by the TypeScript compiler in the console during development.

 ## CSS Modules

 If you are using CSS Modules in your code, instead of keeping all the styles in the main ``theme`` folder, you will see the typechecking failing because it does not recognize the modules you are importing with, for example, ``import styles from './styles.module.css'``.

-Add a declaration file in your ``src`` folder to teach Typescript about CSS Modules.
+Add a declaration file in your ``src`` folder to teach TypeScript about CSS Modules.
 As a basic working example, you can add the following file in your code at the path ``src/cssmodules.d.ts`` (inspired by [https://github.com/facebook/create-react-app/blob/main/packages/react-scripts/lib/react-app.d.ts](https://github.com/facebook/create-react-app/blob/main/packages/react-scripts/lib/react-app.d.ts)):

 ```ts
 declare module '*.module.css' {